 - We think of IA as one of several productivity enablers, and our employee implications need to be addressed from that broader perspective of productivity vs IA, in particular.

 - We already have some of this in place; there is no employee angst about this that I am aware of.
 While we are in the early stages, so far employees like the fact that automation is doing routine tasks that frees them up to do other things.

-With the implementation of new technologies or changes to work processes, being aware of and managing the change process is an important component to achieving long-term success.
-The greater the hype and promise, the greater the need to manage expectations, and have a clear and transparent plan for how, what, and why, regarding the potential impact to your employees.
+With the implementation of new technologies or changes to work processes, being aware of and managing the change process is an important component of achieving long-term success.
+The greater the hype and promise, the greater the need to manage expectations, and have a clear and transparent plan for how, what, and why, regarding the potential impact on your employees.